Kavanaugh denies allegation of sexual misconduct in school | New Country 923

-WASHINGTON (AP) — Supreme Court nominee Brett Kavanaugh on Friday denied an allegation of sexual misconduct from when he was in high school, seeking to defuse a potential threat to his confirmation as a handful of key senators remained silent on whether they would vote for him.
+WASHINGTON (AP) — Supreme Court nominee Brett Kavanaugh has denied an allegation of sexual misconduct from when he was in high school, seeking to defuse a potential threat to his confirmation as a handful of key senators remained silent on whether they would vote for him.

-In a statement released by the White House, Kavanaugh said: “I categorically and unequivocally deny this allegation.
+In a statement released by the White House Friday, Kavanaugh said: “I categorically and unequivocally deny this allegation.
 I did not do this back in high school or at any time.”

 Senate Republicans insist Kavanaugh’s confirmation remains on track.
 But the allegation has inflamed an already intense political battle over President Donald Trump’s nominee.
 It also pushes the #MeToo movement into the court fight, less than two months before congressional elections that have seen a surge of female Democratic candidates.